 With convenient Subway and Skytrain networks travel in Bangkok is simple.
 Again best to buy a condo near the networks to allow you to make the most of the city.
 If feeling lazy taxis rarely cost more than $5 in the central Bangkok areas.
 For fun travel by motorbike taxi.
 When travelling outside the city go North for the charm of Chiang Mai and South for the islands.
 Travel central for sausage.

 If not working in Bangkok then you will likely need tourist VISAs.
 I see this as a bonus.
 It negates complacency, forces you out of comfort and encourages exploration.
 All you need to do is visit a Thai Embassy abroad every 3 months.
 Some easier land border crossings include neighbouring Malaysia (Penang) or Laos (Vientiane).
 Flights to further destinations are cheap and simple with Bangkok a leading hub for low cost carriers (incl.
 AirAsia).
 A couple of my more recent routes took in the Philippines, Sri Lanka and Hong Kong.
+Check out our top 10 VISA runs.

 Bangkok has become a preferred base for many leading travel lifestyle bloggers with Johnny Ward of OneStep4Ward the latest addition to the Bangkok condo club.